Skip to content

 Life After the Death of a Loved One—How To Recreate Your Life and Carry On Living

-Excerpt: Each of us has immeasurable power and capacity to reinvent our lives.
-In the following story, notice how one grief-stricken women was able to recreate her life after the death of a loved one.
-I hope this finds you and your loved ones well.
+Excerpt: How one grief-stricken women was able to recreate her life after the death of a loved one.

 “I was forty-six years old when my husband, Gordon, was diagnosed with cancer.
 Without hesitation, I took early retirement to be with him.
 Although his death eighteen months later was expected, my grief consumed me.
 I sorrowed over our dreams unfulfilled.
 I was only forty-eight and had no reason to live.